jedimt/ansible-role-nebulon_csi/README.md

 Dependencies
 ------------

-This role relies on the `ansible-role-helm-install` role to install Helm or a working Helm installation.
+This role relies on the `jedimt.ansible-role-helm-install` role to install Helm or a working Helm installation.

 Example Playbook
 ----------------